RoboticsLabURJC/2022-tfg-juancamilo-carmona/docs/_posts/2022-11-12-Week 3: CARLA teleop.md

 ## Problems and solutions

+During the course of the project, several issues arose.

-The initial challenge was becoming familiar with utilizing Carla and ROS through the carla_to_ros_bridge.
+The initial problem was becoming familiar with utilizing Carla and ROS through the carla_to_ros_bridge.
 This required research into the various topics and their respective controls, as well as a deeper understanding of how the bridge operates

-During the course of the project, several issues arose.

-One of the challenges was simultaneously displaying images and controlling the vehicle.
+One of the biggest challenges was simultaneously displaying images and controlling the vehicle.
 The image refresh was implemented using subscribers callbacks, which resulted in the vehicle control being blocked by a ROS spin on the node.
 To resolve this issue, we employed the use of threads.
 A separate thread was dedicated to executing the vehicle control function while the main program performed the ROS spin to continuously refresh the images.

-Another challenge encountered was the low frame rate of the images, which had an average of 8 to 12 FPS, as observed in the video.
+Another problem encountered was the low frame rate of the images, which had an average of 8 to 12 FPS, as observed in the video.
 This issue was caused by the low frequency of the image publishers publishing rate and could not be easily resolved.
 The only feasible solution was to modify the source code of carla_to_ros_bridge, which will likely be pursued in the future as the main project progresses."